The Virgin Islands Climate Change Trust Fund

 - Protect human health

-More information about the Virgin Islands Climate Change Trust Fund is available from the following resources:
+More information about The Virgin Islands Climate Change Trust Fund is available from the following resources:

-Virgin Islands Climate Change Trust Fund Act
+The Virgin Islands Climate Change Trust Fund Act

-Climate Change Trust Fund Fact Sheet
+The Virgin Islands Climate Change Trust Fund Fact Sheet

-Governance of the Climate Change Trust Fund: the Board of Trustees
+Governance of the Climate Change Trust Fund

-- private sector representative of any other sector responsible for making contributions to the Fund
+Edward Childs (Chairperson) Any sector responsible for making contributions to the Fund

-- Permanent Secretary, Ministry of Natural Resources and Labour
+Ronald Smith-Berkeley Permanent Secretary, Ministry of Natural Resources and Labour

 - Executive control and management of the affairs of the Trust,